 Can a CPAP machine cause it?

 Quite the contrary!
 But first, we’ll provide some background.
 A CPAP (continuous positive airway pressure) machine is what people with sleep apnea use to help keep oxygen flowing through their air passages.

 What’s interesting about tinnitus and sleep apnea is that they seem to go hand in hand with many people who have tinnitus also having a sleep apnea diagnosis.
 However, the CPAP machine could help, rather than exacerbate a ringing ear.
 The reason is that it could equalize the pressure in the middle ear.
 However, this is still speculation, and more research needs to be done to prove this theory.

-Not a lot of people talk about the loneliness associated with tinnitus.
+Not a lot of people with tinnitus talk about the loneliness associated with this type of sleep deprivation.
 For example, if you have a noisy neighbor or there’s a lot of raucous outdoors, you can share the burden with a partner and lament your rude neighbors together.
 However, with tinnitus, you’re the only one who hears the sounds.

 Fortunately, there are ways to lessen the severity of this condition.
 And, for some lucky people, it goes away on its own.

 - Tinnitus: Ringing in the ears and what to do about it – health.harvard.edu

 Jill Zwarensteyn is the Editor for Sleep Advisor and a Certified Sleep Science Coach.
 She is enthusiastic about providing helpful and engaging information on all things sleep and wellness.